johngage/kibera-water-standards/content/home/welcome.md

   css_class: null
 hero_media: flyoverwest.jpg
 ---
+Tuesday, September 6, 2022
+Nairobi
 <br>

-The **Kibera Water Research Group** has been a center of excellence for water quality research, teaching, and practice since its founding in 2010.
+The **Kibera Water Research Group** has been a center of excellence for water quality research, teaching, and practice since its founding in 2012.

 see [Kiberawater.com](https://kiberawater.com)

-Before this coming Tuesday, we will hold initial meetings with our collaborators at SHOFCO, Kibera Town Centre, Carolina for Kibera, and KDI to discuss a common approach to the new administration of Nairobi City-County, and of Kenya.
+In the following week, we will hold initial meetings with our collaborators at SHOFCO, Kibera Town Centre, Carolina for Kibera, and KDI to discuss a common approach to the new administrations of Nairobi City-County and of Kenya.

-Our goal is to unite all those who provide the water supply of Kibera:
+Our goal is to unite all those who provide the water supply of Kibera in creating a common agenda with agreed-upon common areas of agreement as we seek new resources for Kibera.

 - Nairobi Water and Sewerage Company
 - Water vendors